 - Add honey or sugar for taste, if desired.

-- Drink regularly to get relief from the menstrual cramps.
+- Drink regularly to get relief from the cramps.

 - Note: Alternately sprinkle cinnamon in your breakfast, on toast, or on sweet rolls.

-Ginger lowers pain levels causing prostaglandins and soothes menstrual cramps and calms the stomach.
+Ginger lowers pain levels causing prostaglandins and soothes cramps and calms the stomach.

 - Eat ginger raw or cooked the form of ginger ale, cookies, snacks, or candies.